Sreeni1204/Waymo_Kitti_converter/README.md

 	"--velo" - velodyne lidar points with option with camera calibration and labels "--img" - camera images with option with camera calibration and labels "--all" - to generate lidar, images, camera calibration and labels.
+	"--oclu" - to generate lidar, images, camera calibration and labels with basic occlusion information.
 	```

 4. Output folders will have following sructure under destination folder.

 ```
 .
+Output
 ├── Calibration
 │   └── Calib
 │   	├── 0